-Portugal adopted the Euro on January 1, 1999 and was one of the first waves of countries to join it.
+Portugal adopted the euro on January 1, 1999, although it didn’t really start to circulate in the country until 2002, and was one of the first waves of countries to join it.

 You can buy currency easily at Bureaus but most banks no longer offer currency exchange.
 British visitors will get about 2% less for British pounds in Portugal than if they exchanged currency at home.
 Many places also refuse to exchange Scottish notes.

 Most bureaus of exchange are open seven days a week in tourist areas.
 Beware that some bureaus require a passport for you to exchange currency.
 However, this practise is increasingly rare.

 There’ll always be a charge at bureaus even if they advertise “no commission”.
 When the fee isn't upfront it’ll be built into the exchange rate.
 It’s important to find out the real mid-market rate before travelling.
 This is the real value of a currency, which sits between the buy and sell rates.
 Knowing this rate can help you calculate how much you're being charged for your currency within a bureau exchange rate.
 You can find the rate easily via Google or with this handy currency converter.

 Most hotels and airports will also offer currency exchange but these rates vary wildly so it’s best to avoid using them except in an emergency.

 Make sure that your notes are clean and undamaged, as some places will refuse to accept notes that aren’t in the best condition.